wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-lists.rst

 .. figure:: images/list-4.png
    :alt:

-Tiles in a list an be rearranged by right-clicking on the tile to be moved and selecting:
+Tiles in a list can be rearranged by right-clicking on the tile to be moved and selecting:

 1. "Move up" to move the tile before the previous tile
 2. "Move down" to move the tile after the next tile